MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 # [Azure portal](#tab/azureportal)

-Follow these steps in Azure portal of your Azure Local instance.
+Follow these steps in Azure portal of your Azure Local.

 1. Go to **Azure Arc system view** > **Virtual machines**.
 1. From the top command bar, select **+ Create VM**.